balena-io-experimental/python-bme280/README.md

 ### Attribution

-- This is a code made by David Tischler from balena during the IoT Happy Hour.
+- This is a code made by David Tischler from balena during the IoT Happy Hour using this code from pypi [https://pypi.org/project/RPi.bme280/](https://pypi.org/project/RPi.bme280/)
 - This code has been presented at the PyDay Barcelona 2020.